confluentinc/ksql/docs/developer-guide/create-a-stream.rst

     --------------------------------------------------------------------------------------------------------------------------------------------
     For detailed information on a Query run: EXPLAIN <Query ID>;

-When you have the Query ID, you can terminte the query:
+When you have the Query ID, you can terminate the query:

 .. code:: text